 Dealing with deadlines, getting constant feedback and developing an effective creative process: the best way to prepare design students for the job is by letting them work directly with real clients.

 The question “what makes a great designer” can easily spark a discussion: is it natural talent, acquired skills or work ethic?
 It’s hard to decipher the perfect balance between the three, and for most designers, perfecting the blend comes through practice.
-Dealing with the complexities of working for, and with a client, end up shaping a designer’s working method and strategy.
+Dealing with the complexities of working for, and with a client, end up shaping a designer’s working method and strategy - as well as their graphic design portfolio.
 So knowing this, it makes you wonder – how can a new designer understand this balance, without experience in facing a real client and real deadlines?

 These questions are the focal point of Wix Design Playground, a 3-month long project-based program for graduate designers, located in Manhattan.
 For their first project out of three, students learned how to turn theory into practice and successfully initiate, plan and execute a campaign for a client.
 That client is none other than the design-centered brand Tattly, the temporary tattoo company, who worked with the 40 designers participating in the program.